Vendors

 100% Handmade, Non-Food Items

-We warmly welcome Craft Artisans to sell their 100% handmade items, with an emphasis on exceptional workmanship, originality, and creativity.
+We warmly welcome Craft Artisans to sell their 100% handmade items, emphasizing exceptional workmanship, originality, and creativity.
 Whenever possible, we encourage the use of all-natural materials.
-All applications will be reviewed by a committee to assess eligibility and ensure they meet our standards.
+A committee reviews all applications to ensure eligibility and uphold our standards.

 If we approve your application, you must provide proof of Vendor and Exhibitor Insurance.